The agency is not taking on new clients, or looking at unsolicited new material.

 The Lesley Blanch archive of letters, photographs and other memorabilia is housed by the Beinecke Rare Book & Manuscript Library, Yale University, USA.
 Learn more

-Gael Elton Mayo's books are in print with BookBlast® ePublishing
+A selection of Gael Elton Mayo's books are available from BookBlast® ePublishing

 For permissions or other enquiries please send us a direct message via twitter @bookblast